Tear down your barriers, EU says after summit with China's Xi

 With more than a billion euros a day in bilateral trade, the EU is China’s top trading partner, while China is second only to the United States as a market for EU goods and services.

-China’s response to EU demands was unclear.
-It was not part of the post-summit news conference and there was no joint statement.
+China’s Xi was not part of the post-summit news conference and there was no joint statement, but the state-owned Xinhua News Agency reported that Xi rejected any interference in Chinese affairs, particularly on human rights.

+“Chinese people will not accept ‘an instructor’ on human rights and oppose ‘double standards’, Xinhua reported Xi as saying during the video summit.
+“China is willing to strengthen exchanges with the European side based on the principle of mutual respect so that the two sides can both make progress.”

 European attitudes have also hardened towards Beijing because of the novel coronavirus, which many scientists believe originated in China, and because of a new security law on Hong Kong that the West says curtails basic rights.